 Who Benefits From Vestibular Rehabilitation?

-What Can You Expect From Your Physical Therapy Visit?
+What to Expect From Your Physical Therapy Visit

-At your appointment, a physical therapist will evaluate your symptoms and review your medical history.
+During your appointment at Moreau Physical Therapy, a physical therapist will evaluate your symptoms and review your medical history.
 Your assessment will include all or part of the following areas: